jules2689/trudeau/trudeau/2020-04-21/pre_news.md

 So, that is a real concern, as you say, for supply. and I imagine, you know, some being that people have to think about.
-Because those are close working quarters and obviously that is a large part of the people working there that had been affected.
-Vassy, maybe I'll goat you as we wait for the Prime Minister to weigh in on the oil piece of this.
+Because those are close working quarters and obviously that is a large part of the people working there that had been affected. maybe I'll goat you as we wait for the Prime Minister to weigh in on the oil piece of this.
 Because it is, you know, shocking to see numbers in the negatives like that. and to try to understand how any industry could rebound from those numbers and the pandemic.